 - pain, irritation, or severe swelling in or around your eye

 - symptoms in other areas of your body

-If you’re experiencing these symptoms, your puffy eyes could be the sign of a more serious health condition.
-This includes:
+If you’re experiencing these symptoms, your puffy eyes could be the sign of a more serious health condition, such as:

-You may notice puffy eyes as you age or for a temporary reason, such as lack of sleep, poor diet, or seasonal allergies.
-Adopting healthy lifestyle habits may improve your puffy eyes in just a short period of time.
+You may notice puffy eyes as you age or for a number of temporary reasons, such as lack of sleep, poor diet, or seasonal allergies.
+Adopting healthy lifestyle habits may improve your puffy eyes in just a short time.